-San Antonio, Texas, is already the seventh-most-populated city in the country, and each day, 66 more people join the party.
-Many are relocating from California, likely drawn by the lower cost of living and ample job opportunities, but others come from all over the country.
-If you’re a current San Antonio resident looking to sell your home quickly for cash, the influx of buyers combined with record-low inventory gives you an advantage.
+San Antonio, Texas, is already the seventh-most-populated city in the country and was the fastest growing city in the United States during the pandemic.
+Many have relocated from California, likely drawn by the lower cost of living and ample job opportunities, but others come from all over the country.
+If you’re a current San Antonio resident looking to sell your home quickly for cash, the influx of buyers gives you an advantage.

 The cash-buying landscape in San Antonio

-The San Antonio real estate market draws investors with its consistent housing stock, variety of industries, and steady influx of residents.
-Here’s what to know about the cash buying real estate landscape in San Antonio.
+The San Antonio real estate market draws investors with its consistent housing stock, variety of industries creating a broad employment base, and steady influx of residents.
+Here’s what to know about the cash-buying real estate landscape in San Antonio.

 Affordable housing sparks investor activity in San Antonio

 Darren Dickout, a San Antonio real estate investor and owner of Big Buck Home Buyers, shares that the overall state of the cash-buying market in San Antonio is strong.
 “The San Antonio market is relatively affordable compared to the other major metro areas in Texas, which brings investors from all over,” he says.
 “Several areas are undergoing major revitalization, particularly close to the downtown area.
 Flippers are buying up historical houses, making them beautiful and modern, and then reselling — or are keeping them as short-term rentals.”